debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/README.md

       • 4-bit quantisation, necessary for the few-shot method, severely degraded the model’s reasoning and destroyed performance.

    We conducted the few-shot experiments with a smaller number of support (different combinations of regional biases and non-regional biases) on a smaller dataset of 1000 comments.
+The codes for which are available in the folder named Qwen_3_8b, which is in https://github.com/debby123p/CAN-LARGE-LANGUAGE-MODELS-DETECT-INDIAN-REGIONAL-BIAS-DATASET-ANALYSIS/tree/main/few-shot.

    ![image](https://github.com/debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/blob/main/Images/Binary%20Classification%20(13).png)

    After looking through the inferences of the above experiment, we proceeded with experiments on the entire dataset with the type of support we have provided in Exp-2, Exp-3, and Exp-4, as we got improved performances in    comparison to the zero-shot results.
+The codes for which are available in the folder named Qwen_3_8b_entire_dataset, which is in https://github.com/debby123p/CAN-LARGE-LANGUAGE-MODELS-DETECT-INDIAN-REGIONAL-BIAS-DATASET-ANALYSIS/tree/main/few-shot.

    ![image](https://github.com/debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/blob/main/Images/Binary%20Classification%20(14).png)

    This few-shot strategy is a complete failure.
 In all the experiments, the Zero-Shot setting is significantly better and more balanced than the few-shot setting.

-3) Fine-Tuning Results
+4) Fine-Tuning Results

    Fine-tuned Qwen emerged as the absolute best performer, achieving high reliability with F1-scores nearing 0.90 for both bias categories.
 Fine-tuned Mistral showed only minor improvements over its zero-shot (e.g., 0.61 to 0.65 F1), demonstrating far less adaptability to this specific task compared to Qwen.
+The codes for which are available in the folder named binary-classification, which is in https://github.com/debby123p/CAN-LARGE-LANGUAGE-MODELS-DETECT-INDIAN-REGIONAL-BIAS-DATASET-ANALYSIS/tree/main/fine-tuning.

    ![image](https://github.com/debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/blob/main/Images/Binary%20Classification%20(15).png)